manitofigh/astronvim/README.md

 > [!IMPORTANT]
 > This step is for people who _already_ have a setup an nvim config.
-> If it's your first time dealing with nvim configs, don't bother with this section.
+> If it's your first time dealing with nvim configs, don't bother with this section and jump to **Step 2**.

 ```shell
 mv ~/.config/nvim ~/.config/nvim.bak